 In all cases, note that “benefit” would also include anyone whom the Will entitles to be paid in connection with administering your Estate.

 Once you have taken the Legal Documents Care Package and your Will has been sent to Redstone, or if you have made an update, they will check that the Will has been signed and witnessed in the correct places.
 It is your responsibility to ensure the correct procedure has been followed.

-Please note though that as part of the attestation process Redstone are unable to check:
+Please note as part of the attestation process Redstone are unable to check:

 - that all the witnesses were present at the time of signing

 - that the witnesses are of the right age, although Redstone will collect the dates of birth on the Will, where the witnesses sign

 As such, it is important that these steps are always followed, as well as the others